Allsport GPS: Functions

 The purpose of Allsport GPS is to support fitness and performance tracking.
 It is part of a trio of cell phone applications called Trimble Outdoors.
 It can be used for workouts such as running, jogging, mountain biking, road biking, and walking.
 The application is downloaded onto a GPS cell phone.
 The user then straps the phone onto themselves or onto their bike, or holds the phone for the duration of their workout.
 During the workout Allsport GPS supplies real time statistics such as calories burned, time, speed and distance.
 These statistics are updated every ten seconds.

 After the workout, the data is automatically uploaded wirelessly to the website.
-The data can then be viewed, as well as a trip calendar showing all workouts over time, and elevation and speed profiles.
+The data can then be viewed, a trip calendar showing all workouts over time, and elevation and speed profiles.
 On the Allsport map function, the workout can be viewed on a map both on the phone and on the website.
 The route can be made public and shared with others.
 The user can do a trip search on the website and view other users' shared workouts as well as workouts from Bicycling Magazine.
 These routes can be downloaded from the website.
 The phone application has a race-against-yourself feature that enables the user to compare their times and distances multiple times over the same track.